netxms/netxms-doc/admin/log-monitoring.rst

     <match repeatCount="3" repeatInterval="120" reset="false">[0-9]{3}</match>

 This regular expression will match any line containing at least 3 consecutive digits.
 And event will be generated only if this regular expression will be matched 3 or more times in 2 minutes(120 seconds).
-Matched count wount be reset once mark will is reached, so if expresstion is matched more than 3 times in 2 minutes, event will be generated more than one time.
+Matched count won't be reset once mark is reached, so if expression is matched more than 3 times in 2 minutes, event will be generated more than one time.

 .. code-block:: xml